karansharmaa/Final-Project-482/README.md

 5. **Run the webpage**:
-   - Activate a live server by entering into your search bar:
+   - Activate a live server by entering into your desired browser's search bar:
       ```bash
       http://127.0.0.1:5000/
       ```